Lumi-supercomputer/lumi-userguide/docs/storage/parallel-filesystems/lustre.md

     alt="Sriping of a 8MB file over 4 OSTs"
   >
   <figcaption>
-    striping of a 8MB file over 4 OSTs (stripe count = 4).
-Each stripe is 1MB
-    (stripe size = 1m) in size.
+    striping of an 8 MB file over 4 OSTs (stripe count = 4).
+Each stripe is 1 MB (stripe size = 1m) in size.
 Each OST store 2 stripes.
   </figcaption>
 </figure>